kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/rosa/creating-a-cluster.md

 ## Authentication
 The CAPA controller requires service account credentials to provision ROSA HCP clusters.
-If you already have a service account, you can skip these steps.
+**Note:** If you already have a service account, you can skip these steps.
 1. Create a service account by visiting [https://console.redhat.com/iam/service-accounts](https://console.redhat.com/iam/service-accounts).